LoatmanP/DiscountEstimator/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-Discount rates are log transformed, rho is a determinism parameter
+Discount rates are log transformed, rho is a determinism parameter.
+Also estimates non-discounting parameters for the more complex models (e.g., non-linear transformation of delyay (s) in hyperbolic with exponent model , curvature of the discount function in generalized hyperbolic (theta))

 Works with reading in data as CSV